Hugh Cumber - 5 Stone Buildings

 Hugh regularly advises on taxation issues in connection with trusts and estates in both a contentious and non-contentious context.

-• Acting for HMRC in proceedings in the First-Tier Tribunal in London Luton Hotel BPRA Fund LLP v HMRC [2019] UKFTT 212 (TC), led by Jonathan Davey QC.
+• Acting for HMRC in proceedings in the First-Tier Tribunal in London Luton Hotel BPRA Fund LLP v HMRC [2019] UKFTT 212 (TC), led by Jonathan Davey KC.

 Education and Qualifications